vishvAsa/vedAH_yajuH/meta/dANDekaraH/indology-exercise/_index.md

 - The Antecedents and the Early Beginnings of the Vedic period Some Aspects of the Indo-Mediterranean Contacts 45-67
 - The Cultural Background of thc Veda 68-93
 - The Dāśarājña 94.97
-- The Two Births of Vasiştha 98-112
+- The Two Births of Vasiṣṭha 98-112
-- Varuņa, Vasiştha, and Bhakti 113-121
+- Varuņa, Vasiṣṭha, and Bhakti 113-121
-- Vasiştha as Religious Conciliator 122-132
+- Vasiṣṭha as Religious Conciliator 122-132
 - The Veda-Sükta in the Atharvaveda 133–140
 - Atharyaveda III.
 4: " Election of a King 141-148
 - Atharvareda VII.
 12. “Checks on Monarchy: Popular Assemblies" 149-154